iteria-app/lowcode/README.md

 ## Features of Lowcode

-- Navigate to the source code (a specific file)
+- Navigate to the source code (a specific JSX/TSX file) while browsing your React application in developmen mode
-- Edit the source code directly in Chrome
+- Edit the source code directly in Chrome "visualy" or by using Monaco Editor
 - Add a new page to your app without writing code
 - We support React + React-router (UI toolkits: Material-UI, Ionic, Semantic UI, Ant Design, Grommet)